NASM CES Study Guide

 A lot of the challenge around recovering behaviors lies in increasing the adherence to homework away from the session.

-In the first sessions, the time spent is discovering the needs and the status of the client.
+In the first sessions, the time spent is discovering the client’s needs and status.

-As discussed, conversations of both physical and mental wellbeing are meant for calculating the current behaviors that contributed to the current situation.
+As discussed, physical and mental wellbeing conversations are meant to calculate the current behaviors contributing to the situation.

-Implementation of new and modified habits, client inclusion will be a process that helps with the client adhering.
+Implementing new and modified habits and client inclusion will be a process that helps with client adherence.

-The client should have an active role in the behaviors needed to be addressed as well as the extent to which they are put in with compliance.
+The client should have an active role in the behaviors needed to be addressed and the extent to which they are compliant.

 Improving Client Self-Care Adherence